sprejerlaila/jekyll-uno/_posts/2018-12-28-Analyzing whatsapp messages part 1.md

 ### Loading the message history

 WhatsApp's encrypted messaging makes it quite hard to access even our own message history.
-As a workaround I decided to manually export each conversation and then load it using `re` syntax.
+As a workaround, I decided to manually export each conversation and then load it using `re` syntax.

 ```python
 def read_history(file):